stevan/ELO/EVENTS.md

     event *Baz => [ *Str ];
 }
 ```

-It is possible both to fully qualify your types/events, as well as
+It is possible both to fully qualify your event-types, as well as
 import them locally.
 And the best part is that the stringified version
 will always refer to the fully qualified name, so it becomes very
 easy to find the original TYPEGLOB and any meta info stored there.